Immigration information

 The above is not an all-exhaustive list.
 You may wish to refer to IRCC’s Study permits: Assessing study permit conditions guidelines for additional information

-Important: Study Permit holders that are not able to demonstrate by way of documentation to the CBSA officer on request that they meet the above-noted conditions should refrain from travelling outside of Canada and consult the International Centre and/or a qualified Canadian immigration professional.
+Important: Study Permit holders that are not able to demonstrate by way of documentation to the CBSA officer on request that they meet the above-noted conditions should consult the International Centre and/or a qualified Canadian immigration professional before travelling outside of Canada.

 Failure to demonstrate compliance with conditions of your existing Study Permit on arrival in Canada may result in an enforcement action being commenced by the CBSA which may include detention, cancellation of the Study Permit and removal from Canada.